dcarbone/helpers/README.md

 It is an extension of the base DOMDocument class, so it has all of the same methods the base class does.
 What is available depends on the version of PHP you are running.

-If you have a version of PHP >= 5.3.6, it defers to base method functionality.
+If you have a version of PHP >= 5.3.6, it uses base method functionality.

 ```php
 $dom = new DOMPlus();